ansible-collections/overview/collection_requirements.rst

 When moving modules between collections
 =======================================

-All related entities must be moved / copied including:
+All related entities must be moved/copied including:

-* related plugins/module_utils/ files (moving be sure it is not used by other modules, otherwise copy)
+* Related plugins and module_utils files (when moving, be sure it is not used by other modules, otherwise copy).
-* CI and unit tests
+* CI and unit tests.
-* corresponding documentation fragments from plugins/doc_fragments
+* Corresponding documentation fragments from ``plugins/doc_fragments``.

 Also:

-* change M(), examples, seealso, extended_documentation_fragments to use actual FQCNs (in moved content and in other collections that have references to the content)
+* Change ``M()``, examples, ``seealso``, ``extended_documentation_fragments`` to use actual FQCNs in moved content and in other collections that have references to the content.
-* move all related issues / pull requests / wiki pages
+* Move all related issues, pull requests, and wiki pages.
-* look through ``docs/docsite`` directory of `ansible-base GitHub repository <https://github.com/ansible/ansible>`_ (for example, using the ``grep`` command-line utility) to check if there are examples using the moved modules / plugins to update their FQCNs
+* Look through ``docs/docsite`` directory of `ansible-base GitHub repository <https://github.com/ansible/ansible>`_ (for example, using the ``grep`` command-line utility) to check if there are examples using the moved modules and plugins to update their FQCNs.

 See `Migrating content to a different collection <https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html#migrating-ansible-content-to-a-different-collection>`_ for complete details.